|Stone path, in Monroe|

 Premise 1 (P1) is true.
 If P2 obtains, then the conclusion necessarily follows.

 This argument has the form:

 3a.
 Therefore, B.

-Now consider a second argument form, referred to in logic as modus tollens (to negate the consequent).
+Consider the second argument form modus tollens (to negate the consequent).

 1b.
 If it rains, then the ground gets wet.